-Presents with no plan or access to supports Presents with a plan and access to supports 1.
-1. Clinical/supervisory staff will meet with the individual to explore reasons for wanting to leave the individual to explore options as identified by the crisis home. individual.
-2. Clinical/supervisory staff will ask the individual 2.
-Clinical/supervisory staff will support the individual what supports are needed in order to feel in informed decision-making, contemplating safe/supported in the crisis home and will implement consequences of (a) remaining in the crisis home and supports, within reason. - (b) discharging from the crisis home.
-3. Clinical/supervisory staff will review replacement 3.
-If individual maintains his/her decision to discharge, behaviors and/or coping skills with the individual clinical/supervisory staff will engage the individual in and use de-escalation strategies to address the thoughtful planning and will confirm individual's situation. residence post-discharge.
-4. Clinical/supervisory staff will discuss options and a.
-Crisis provider should offer intensive in- related consequences if the individual (a) decides to home for a period post-discharge if the remain in the crisis home and (b) decides to environment allows for such intervention.
-5 voluntarily discharge from this service.
-4. Clinical/supervisory staff will document the 5.
-Clinical/supervisory staff will document the individual's response to all interventions. individual's response to all interventions.
-6 (1 • • • • • • Required communication from the crisis provider: 1.
-1. Clinical/supervisory staff will call and email the IDD Crisis Manager and Intensive Support Coordinator (a) within 2 hours if de-escalation strategies are proving to be ineffective or (b) within 4 hours if de-escalation strategies are proving to be effective, with the latter serving as notification of the individual's actions.
-Clinical/supervisory staff will provide hourly updates to the IDD Crisis Manager via email or phone call, based on their judgment, until the situation is resolved. a.
-If an individual requests discharge to a homeless shelter, the IDD Crisis Manager should be notified within an hour of this request.
-2. 2.
-In turn, the IDD Crisis Manager will notify RSA (region of origin), Regional Field Operations Director, Office of 1 Transitions, and Intensive Support Coordinator via email (or phone call, depending on the situation) for further consultation and planning.
+Presents with a plan and access to supports2

+- 1. Clinical/supervisory staff will meet with the individual to explore options as identified by the individual. - 2.
+Clinical/supervisory staff will support the individual in informed decision-making, contemplating consequences of (a) remaining in the crisis home and (b) discharging from the crisis home. - 3.
+If individual maintains his/her decision to discharge, clinical/supervisory staff will engage the individual in thoughtful planning and will confirm individual's residence post-discharge. - a.
+Crisis provider should offer intensive inhome for a period post-discharge if the environment allows for such intervention. - 4.
+Clinical/supervisory staff will document the individual's response to all interventions.

+Required communication from the crisis provider:

+- 1. Clinical/supervisory staff will call and email the I/DD Crisis Manager and Intensive Support Coordinator (a) within 2 hours if de-escalation strategies are proving to be ineffective or (b) within 4 hours if de-escalation strategies are proving to be effective, with the latter serving as notification of the individual's actions.
+Clinical/supervisory staff will provide hourly updates to the I/DD Crisis Manager via email or phone call, based on their judgment, until the situation is resolved. - a.
+If an individual requests discharge to a homeless shelter, the I/DD Crisis Manager should be notified within an hour of this request. - 2.
+In turn, the I/DD Crisis Manager will notify RSA (region of origin), Regional Field Operations Director, Office of Transitions, and Intensive Support Coordinator via email (or phone call, depending on the situation) for further consultation and planning.